The metallicity dependence and evolutionary times of merging binary black holes: Combined constraints from individual gravitational-wave detections and the stochastic background: Results

 where $T$ denotes the observation time, $\gamma_{12}$ the overlap reduction function, and $P_{i}$ the noise power spectral density of detector $i=\{1,~2\}$ \citep{Romano_2017}.
 In Figure~\ref{fig:SNRplot}, we show contours of the stochastic signal-to-noise ratio in the $\kappa-Z^{\rm max}$ parameter space, using the Advanced LIGO A+ sensitivity.
 When computing the expected gravitational-wave background spectrum $\Omega(f)$, the minimum time delay was set to $t_d^{\rm min}=0.05$ Gyrs and the values of other hyperparameters were set to the median values of the posteriors in Figure~\ref{fig:posteriorO3}.
 Additionally, we show 1D histograms of regions of parameter space where the expected signal-to-noise ratio is smaller (larger) than 3 in blue (green).
 In particular, we want to highlight that the regions of parameter space where the signal-to-noise ratio is larger (smaller) than 3 corresponds to the region of parameter space where most posterior samples lie for a detectable (undetectable) gravitational-wave background in Figure~\ref{fig:O5det} (Figure~\ref{fig:O5undet}).
 The detection (non-detection) effectively forces the posterior samples to lie within a region of parameter space with a corresponding signal-to-noise ratio that is above (below) the detection threshold of $\rho=3$.

 Therefore, the two cases considered in this work, both a gravitational-wave background detection and non-detection at the Advanced LIGO A+ sensitivity, provide complementary information about the time-delay distribution and metallicity-specific star formation rate.
-As mentioned above, we note that this analysis is repeated for an alternative star formation rate in App. \ref{app:resultsVangioni}, and illustrate that our main conclusions remain unaltered when assuming a different star formation rate.